top of page

 6. Why do you Microchip your puppies?

 I believe in microchipping all my dogs in the unlikely event they go missing.
 Collars can fall off or be removed but the chip is always there.
-Nowadays, all the vet clinics and shelters have scanners and scanning the dog is the first thing they do when a stray comes in the door.
+Nowadays, all the vet clinics and shelters have scanners (I have one too) and scanning the dog is the first thing they do when a stray comes in the door.
 My puppies are all registered with the AKC's Reunite program in the new owner's name as well as my name.
 We will both be contacted if the dog is ever lost.
 My dogs don't wear collars unless they leave the property.
 Collars can get caught on kitchen cabinet handles, doorknobs etc. They can get caught in another dog's teeth if they are playing causing the dog to choke.
 They are not needed for identification, so my dogs don't need to wear them.
 Please reconsider using a collar unless you are going for a walk or leaving the house for any other reason.
 Your puppy's microchip number is included in their Health Records.
+Also if you opt to walk your dog on a harness, please remove it when you return from your walk.
+Harnesses can be restricting and can rub the hair and skin.
+They can also get hung up on knobs and drawer handles just like a collar.

-7. Why should I get on a Waiting List?
+7. Why should I get on a Waiting List for a well-bred puppy?

 bottom of page